pl453s/linux-mint-gnome/README.md

 ## Remaining work

-- ~~Translate 'Trash' desktop icon~~ Keep all user folders untranslated in live session
-- Ubiquity gnome-shell mode remove system menu
 - Downgrade firefox-locales + delete extra packages
-- Right click + tap to click + enabled extensions + gnome-shell theme + terminal
+- Right click + tap to click + enabled extensions + gnome-shell theme + gnome-terminal
-- Create a default configuration for new users (Templates folder, Firefox, Thunderbird, LibreOffice)
+- Create a default configuration for new users (XDG dirs names, Templates folder, Firefox, Thunderbird, LibreOffice)
 - ISO: Update squashfs with updated initramfs --> TEST AND PUBLISH THE .ISO FILE
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
 I don't know)
 - Make the GDM3 login screen themable (for now, GDM3 crashes when I link 'gdm3-theme.gresource' with a third party gnome-shell theme)